Nima-Khodabandelou/Notes/README.md

 ##
 SOLID Principles (not specific to Java):

-	1- Single Responsibility for Each class <-> Just one reason needed to change that class.
+Single Responsibility for Each class <-> Just one reason needed to change that class.

-		 Advantages:
+		 Advantages

 			 Testing –> fewer test cases for each class.
 			 Lower coupling –> fewer dependencies.
 			 Smaller and well-organized classes